Updated Oct 16, 2022

 Power of Digital Wallets

 A case in point is China.
-It has embraced the digital wallet to the fullest, that most of the transactions are via the app, and cash is becoming increasingly rare.
+It has embraced the digital wallet to the fullest, and most of the transactions are via the app, and cash is becoming increasingly rare.
 The effect is dramatic because so many applications can only come from innovation via technology.
-One can be online e-commerce, another can be QR-based transactions.
+One can be online e-commerce, and another can be QR-based transactions.

 For example, in a lot of restaurants in China, you can just sit down at a table and scan the QR code on it.
 Your app will open that restaurant’s web page and will lead you to its online menu.
 You can order what you want and also pay right there on the spot.
 The waiter will just serve you your order at your table, without you even standing up.
 How cool is that?

 Another is the universality of their platform.
 You can go to the grocery, take a taxi, or rent a bike using an app.
 You can get loans, buy train tickets, buy street food, donate to street performers, and if your phone battery gets low, you can even rent power banks via an app.

 Now here in the Philippines, we currently have those types of applications used by a handful of digital wallets too, even though they are at an early stage.
 GCash leads this pack and right now it’s at the top in terms of market penetration.